 - Entering blank spaces in the text fields

-- Pressing submit button without entering values.
+- Pressing the submit button without entering values.

 - Uploading files exceeding maximum limits.

 Following factors can be used to guess the errors:

-- Lessons learnt from past releases
+- Lessons learned from past releases

 - Historical learning

 - Previous defects